-A little over three months ago I was having a discussion with one of my dad’s friends and it went something like:
+A few months ago I was having a discussion with one of my dad’s friends and it went something like:

 Him: “So I hear you’re staying pretty busy, what are you up to now?”

 Me: “Yeah, well I started working full time as a data analyst at an insurance company and I’m also finishing up my Master’s this year.”

 Him: “Wow, good to hear!
 What’s your degree in?”

 Him: “Woah…man I remember taking stats in college.
 I absolutely hated it.
 And everyone I knew hated it too.
 That’s awesome, you must be a “numbers man”!
 I bet people ask you to help them all the time with stats.”